aisingapore/PeekingDuck/docs/source/getting_started/04_python_mode.md

-# Mastering the Python API
+# PeekingDuck Python API

 PeekingDuck is designed to be flexible enough for users to deploy PeekingDuck as an app, extend it for custom use cases, or just use part of it for prototyping purposes.

-This may be particularly useful in the following situations:
+Here are some examples where the Python API will come in handry:

 1. Wrap a FastAPI app around a Object Detection module
 2. Integrate PeekingDuck into your existing python codebase